 - Cookies will be soft when removed from the oven.
 Cool slightly before removing from pan.
 They will harden on cooling.

 - For crisp cookies, store in an air tight container.

-- For softer cookies, store with other soft cookies, overnight, then by themselves in an air tight container.
-It’s important to remove them from the container with the other cookies or they will become too soft and fall apart.
+- For softer cookies, add the end piece from a loaf of bread to your container, or store with other softer cookies, overnight, then by themselves in an air tight container.
+It’s important to remove the bread or remove them from the container with the other cookies, or they will become too soft and fall apart.